vincentbarr/vincentbarr.github.com/_posts/2014-07-29-fix-bitcoin-core-after-tor-update.md

 If you haven't upgraded to the [latest Tor Browser](https://www.torproject.org/download/download-easy.html.en), you should.

-If you're running OS X Mavericks 10.9.4, you may find that after upgrading Tor your Bitcoin Core client you can no longer establish a connection with a Bitcoin network.
+If you're running OS X Mavericks 10.9.4, you may find that after upgrading Tor your Bitcoin Core client you can no longer connect to a Bitcoin network.

 To fix the issue, I took the steps listed below, which take about 5-minutes to complete.
 Hopefully, this saves you some time crawling threads with many questions, no answers, and greedy pagination.